 A. We accept bank wire transfers for payments of vehicles.
 In certain cases if you have a Chemical Bank in your area you will have the option to make a direct deposit using a cashier’s check or money order.
 Credit cards are not accepted for payment of vehicle.

 2. How much are your service fees?

 A. Our broker fee is $200, and is charged for every vehicle you win.
 This fee is a flat fee so the price of the vehicle will not change it.
+There are special cases where the broker fee will be higher if you reside in certain states and intend to purchase in your home state, so make sure to contact our office prior to purchase if this applies to you.
 You can find a list of other applicable fees under the “fee calculator” section found towards the top of our website.